microsoft/promptflow/docs/reference/trace-span-spec-reference.md

 |---|---|---|---|
 | promptflow.embedding.embeddings | Details the embeddings generated by a call. | ```[{"embedding.vector":"","embedding.text":"When does a pipeline job reuse a previous job's results in Azure Machine Learning?"}]``` | `Required` |

-**Retrieval**
+#### Retrieval

-The Retrieval span type is specifically designed to encapsulate the execution details of a retrieval task within PromptFlow.
+The Retrieval span type is specifically designed to encapsulate the execution details of a retrieval task within Prompt flow.

 | Attribute | Type | Description | Examples | [Requirement Level](https://opentelemetry.io/docs/specs/semconv/general/attribute-requirement-level/) |
 |---|---|---|---|---|